VSEflow/EasyGraphDocs/docs/uiguide.md

 |  | < | smaller than |   |
 |  | <= | smaller or equal than |   |

-#### Dosing mode

-Dosing mode is designed for volume measurement of dosing shots.
-The volume value is automatically reset if the flowrate is steady and at zero for a certain duration.
-You can find a more in-depth explaination in the [advanced section](advanced.md#dose-mode) of this manual.

 ### Math